T-Tavares/m4-cli/README.md

     npx turners-cli cars-obj-list | npx tcli col

+To search for cars:
+This command MUST have a arg of type passed.
+It'll choose if you want to search it by ID or model/name.
+The way it works is through a mongoose search.
+It'll aske you to pass a query or an id depending on which flag you pass.

+    npx turners-cli search <type> | npx tcli s <type> id | model

+## Add to DB

 To add a single entry manually:

     npx turners-cli add-car | npx tcli a

+## Delete from DB

 To delete a single entry manually:
 This command MUST have a arg of type passed.
 It'll choose if you want to delete it by ID or model/name.